-An acute subdural hematoma is a blood clot which develops between the brain and the dura matter (the brains outer covering).
+An acute subdural hematoma is a blood clot which develops between the brain and the dura mater (the brains outer covering).
 This is caused by a head injury which tears the veins on the brains surface.

 Symptoms of an Acute Subdural Hematoma